Waterproofing of the underground garage of Lavazza

 The Drytech Tank System allows you to create waterproof underpasses without interrupting traffic and, above all, without the risk of damaging the waterproofing

-The Drytech Tank System allows you to create waterproof underpasses without interrupting traffic and, above all, without the risk of damaging the waterproofing.
+The Drytech Tank System allows the construction of waterproof underpasses without interrupting traffic and, above all, without the risk of damaging the waterproofing during construction and over time.

 Commissioned by the Municipality of Muzzano, the Agnuzzo pedestrian underpass was built outside the carriageway, in Drytech waterproof concrete.